Afnan-Abdulhamed/the-events-organizer/README.md

 composer install
 ```

+* copy .env.example to .env

-* Create a database and user in .env with the details below:
+* Create a database and change the credentials in .env with the details below:
 ```
 DB_NAME="events-organizer"
 DB_USER="root"
 DB_PASSWORD=""
 DB_HOST=localhost
 ```

 * While in the project root directory, install all JS work using node
 Note: this step needed for assets building (with laramix) during development phase, If you do not need to add any new assets skip this step